tailwarden/frontend-challenge/README.md

 ## Frontend Engineer - Coding challenge

-This test is a part of our hiring process at Oraculi for the Frontend Engineer position.
+This test is a part of our hiring process at Tailwarden for the Frontend Engineer position.
 It should take you between 1 and 3 hours depending on your experience.

 **Feel free to apply!
-Drop us a line with your LinkedIn/GitHub/Twitter and link of your code repository at [mohamed@oraculi.io](mailto:mohamed@oraculi.io)**
+Drop us a line with your LinkedIn/GitHub/Twitter and link of your code repository at [mohamed@tailwarden.com](mailto:mohamed@tailwarden.com)**

-At Oraculi, our frontend stack consists of React and Typescript, but you are free to use any modern framework you wish, or do it VanillaJS style.
+At Tailwarden, our frontend stack consists of React and Next.js, but you are free to use any modern framework you wish, or do it VanillaJS style.

 > Threat this project as if you/we would continue working on this after your assignment: maintainability, scalability, and readability are super important.